Medically review by Kim Langdon

 What it is: Turmeric is derived from a root - often found in powder form - related to the ginger family.
 It's a bright yellow and it's often found in Thai foods like curry and has been used in Asia for thousands of years.

-Turmeric has been proven more effective than Bayer for chronic inflammation and pain, used to treat depression, and can even inhibit the growth of cancer cells.
+Turmeric has been proven as effective as aspirin for chronic inflammation and pain in some people, used to treat depression, and can even inhibit the growth of cancer cells.
 Turmeric can even help keep your brain sharp and improve memory.

 How to use it: For a savory dish, try this Vietnamese turmeric fish and use black pepper as well which helps the body to utilize the anti-inflammatory properties.

-What's your best kept secret when it comes to boosting your nutrition.
+What's your best-kept secret when it comes to boosting your nutrition?
 Share how your little goes a long way!